For full information on Tolpuddle Old Chapel please visit its website: www.tolpuddleoldchapeltrust.org

 For TOCT Events please see either:

-the Event Listings Page or the Regular Activities page on this website.
+the Event Listings Page or the Regular Activities page on this website

-The Old Chapel
+Tolpuddle Old Chapel Trust

-The significance of the former Methodist Chapel
+The Significance of the Former Methodist Chapel

 The former chapel is listed as Grade II* by Historic England.